nutanix/libvfio-user/README.md

 DMA regions is strictly limited, and there are also issues with some server implementations such as SPDK's virtual NVMe controller.

+Currently, `libvfio-user` has explicit support for PCI devices only.
+In addition, only PCI endpoints are supported (no bridges etc.).

 API
 ===